 [DUKE OF BUCKINGHAM / FACHE]: Male, 30s.
 The Duke of Buckingham is an English Duke who is having an affair with Queen Anne.
 They eventually call it off, but he still supports and cares for her from across the English Channel.
 Fache is a stranger who is in support of the Cardinal and starts a brawl with the Musketeers.

-[STANLEY / INKEEPER]: Male, 20s-30s.
+[STANLEY / INNKEEPER]: Male, 20s-30s.
 Stanley is a servant of the Duke of Buckingham who aides D’Artagnan on one of his missions.
-The Inkeeper is a man hired by the Cardinal and his men to poison the Musketeers on one of the adventures.
+The Innkeeper is a man hired by the Cardinal and his men to poison the Musketeers on one of the adventures.
 However, he seems nervous and questionable of this act.

 [SABINE]: Female, Early 20s to play late teens, D’Artagnan’s sister.
 She is full of wonder and mischief, ready to take on the world.
 A skilled swordswoman, Sabine is sent to Paris with her brother to attend a religious school, but wants nothing more than to avoid school and join her brother in protecting the King and Queen of France.